victoryeo/android_heritage/README.md

-This is an native Android Application about UNESCO world heritage.
+This is a native Android Application about UNESCO world heritage.
+The App is published on Google play.